-The competition is open to all clubs and match groups from the UK, Ireland and further afield but places are limited to a maximum 18 teams.
-These will be allocated on a first come first served basis when entries open in 2021.
-Angling Trust member clubs will benefit from priority access to tickets and a reduced entry fee.
+The competition is open to all clubs and match groups from the UK, Ireland and further afield but places are limited to a maximum 16 teams.
+These will be allocated on a first come first served basis when entries open in 2022.
+Angling Trust member clubs will benefit from a reduced entry fee.

 The competition is fished to International Rules scored on a full catch, measure and release basis and the match will be regulated by boat stewards.

-Entry fees for member and non member clubs are all inclusive and will cover fishing permits, boat hire for two days and administrative costs.
+Entry fees for member and non-member clubs are all inclusive and will cover fishing permits, boat hire for two days and administrative costs.
 Individual membership is not a requirement to compete.
-Details on the costs for the 2021 competition will be announced soon.

 HOW TO ENTER

-Entries for this competition will open in 2021 and are through the Angling Trust Booking system only at https://anglingtrust.net/our-competitions/
+Priority entries for this competition will open on Tuesday 8th March at 11.30am, standard entries Thursday 17th March at 11:30am and close on Sunday 19th June at 23.59pm.
+Entries are through the Angling Trust Booking system only at https://anglingtrust.net/competitions

-For further information on this competition please email Competitions Support Officer Andy Taylor at [email protected] or call 07946 251826
+For further information on this competition please email Competitions Development Manager Danny Williams at [email protected] or call 07854 240 368.

-You can download a PDF of the rules and FAQs at the bottom of this page.
+You can download a PDF of the rules at the bottom of this page.

 Six anglers will form a team, each team will be split into two sub teams of three anglers.